TLanetteRose/TLPPortfolio/codenotes.md

 ### 11/13/2021

 Decided to redo my web design portfolio.
 I found an interesting tool to use called [Favicon.io](https://favicon.io/).
 You can generate our own favicon for your browser tab.
 I also used a [Fancy Border Radius Generator](https://9elements.github.io/fancy-border-radius/) to change the shape of my profile picture.
+I tried using a wave svg, but took it out.
+I included the website link because it's a good resource.

 Resources:

-* [CSS CodeLab](https://www.csscodelab.com/css-examples/): Great website for code examples in HTML, CSS, and JS.
+- [CSS CodeLab](https://www.csscodelab.com/css-examples/): Great website for code examples in HTML, CSS, and JS.
-* [Waverly](https://wavelry.vercel.app/): used to make a wave svg for hero background.
+- [Waverly](https://wavelry.vercel.app/): used to make a wave svg for hero background.

 ---